V

 Reproduction and Lifespan

 After hatching, females give live birth to fully developed miniature crabs.
-They are born in freshwater and only measure between 1 to 2 mm at birth.
+They are born in freshwater and only measure between 1 and 2 mm at birth.

 This cannibalistic behavior also occurs during the molting season, so tanks must have an abundance of hiding places, or they should be separated by size.

-Vampire crabs can live up to two years, but they can stick around slightly longer with extra love and care.
+Vampire crabs can live up to two to three years, but they can stick around slightly longer with extra love and care.

 Caring for Vampire Crabs